 Sometimes, the supply of fresh foods for black soldier fly larvae may not be as steady as we want.
 Maybe the food spoils before the BSF have a chance to munch on them.
 A way to solve this is to make longer-lasting food that is both odor-free & nutritional for the baby larvae.
 Let's have some fun checking out the fermenting method and let's see right below:

-Fermenting the foods
+Fermenting the Foods

 Perhaps in a year, we only need to prepare the foods twice.
 When fermented, it will give off a slight acidic smell that's totally bearable & doesn't stink.
-This method is suitable for farms or some of you guys DIYers that live near residential areas.
+This method is suitable for farms or someone who raise BSF indoors near residential areas.

-The recipe we'll use today:
+The recipe we'll use today is: